 I decided to keep all my meat in the deep freezer out in our garage, along with a couple bulk items.
 That way, I knew exactly where to find what I needed.
 Before this freezer clean-out, I had meat inside and outside.
 Popsicles?
 Inside and outside.
 Bread?
 Inside and outside… You get the picture.
 In order to get every sorted, I made a “meat box” and a “non-meat box”.

-Then I made sure to label what was in each Ziploc, just to make things even easier.
+Then I made sure to label what was in each bag, just to make things even easier.

-Just to add a little pizzazz, I got out my Cricut and some vinyl and created labels for the drawers.
+Just to add a little pizzazz, I got out my Cricut and some vinyl and created labels for the drawers and bins.
 Here’s what I love about labels: My whole family knows where things belong.
 Everything has a place, so, in theory, things get put back in their spot.
 (I say “in theory” because, you know… kids… and husbands.)

 Before you tackle the labels, however, put things where you want them so you make sure to create the right labels for your needs.
 Also, be aware that the vinyl may not stick well if there’s too much condensation from the freezer.
 I took out any removable drawers and allowed them to warm to room temperature before applying the vinyl.
 A couple drawers are not removable, so I thoroughly wiped them down with a paper towel.